phrest/box/README.md

 - Clone the repo
  - Feel free to edit the configuration at: https://puphpet.com/
-- Add the relevant hosts to your machines hosts file
+- Add the relevant hosts to your machines hosts file, see "hosts" file
- - 192.163.52.71 box.project-name.dev api.project-name.dev xhprof.project-name.dev
 - cd into the repo directory
 - Run vagrant up